bpankask/LabRDFSReasoner/README.md

 Brayden Pankaskie

 ### Purpose:
-This semantic reasoner was designed primarily to be flexible and scale well with larger data.
+This RDFS reasoner was designed to be as custamizable, scalable, and simple to understand as possible.
+It was also built to be combined and used in other projects such as Machine Learning.

 ### Functions and Features:
+    *Brayden
 ## Design Overview

-### Other Helpful Documenation
+#### Other Helpful Documenation: